kcodedev/mkdocs/docs/AL/17-security/quantum-cryptography.md

 - **Point-to-point only**: Difficult to implement in complex network topologies
 - **Vulnerable to side-channel attacks**: Physical security of equipment is critical
 - **Not widely deployed**: Still emerging technology with limited real-world applications

-## Current Status

-While quantum cryptography offers unprecedented security guarantees, it remains a niche technology primarily used for high-security applications like government communications and financial transactions.
-Most internet communications still rely on classical encryption methods, with quantum-resistant algorithms being developed for future quantum computing threats.

-## Future Implications

-As quantum computing technology advances, quantum cryptography will become increasingly important for protecting sensitive data against quantum attacks.
-Research continues into satellite-based quantum networks and improved quantum repeaters to extend the range and practicality of quantum key distribution.